Redcar Bulk Terminal: Key products

-Redcar is the preferred option for the export of metallurgical coal (for coking) from the Woodhouse Colliery site in West Cumbria.
-Up to six trains daily would run between Whitehaven and Redcar delivering the coal.
+Redcar is preferred for exporting metallurgical coal (for coking) from the Woodhouse Colliery site in West Cumbria.
+Up to six trains daily would run between Whitehaven and Redcar, delivering the coal.

 In July 2018, Sirius Minerals, the operators of Woodsmith Mine, signed an agreement to export up to 10,000,000 tonne of polyhalite per year from Redcar.
 The mineral would arrive at the Bran Sands site via a 37 km underground conveyor belt from the Woodsmith Mine site.
 RBT would then store and export the mineral via its quayside.